 Neil Johnson was born in Melton Mowbray, Leicestershire.
 After a long association with Wales during his early years, he first lived in Borth during the nineteen seventies.
 Later, Neil spent a great deal of time climbing, mountaineering and exploring the Welsh landscape.

 He trained at the now Manchester Metropolitan University, where he later returned as a visiting lecturer.
 For thirty years he enjoyed a highly successful career teaching Art and Design in South Manchester, while continuing to produce his own work.
 In 2007 he returned to Borth in order to devote more of his time to developing his own work and ideas.
-He has had work in solo shows and joint shows in galleries throughout England and Wales, including a solo show at the Museum of Modern Art Wales.
+He has had work in solo shows and joint shows in galleries throughout Britain and internationally, including a solo show at the Museum of Modern Art Wales.

 Neil is a member of the Royal Watercolour Society of Wales and has work in private collections in the UK, Australia, USA, Canada, Germany, Portugal, Denmark, Norway, Greece, New Zealand and South Africa.